-Best Chicken Breeds For Foraging & Free Ranging
+Best Chicken Breeds For Free-Ranging

 Aside from the natural instinct of all chickens, there are some breeds that are better natural foragers that will thrive in a free-range environment.
-Thriving in a free-range environment means that these breeds will forage for much of their feed needs, be better at predator evasion, and have superior jumping/flight ability.
+Thriving in a free-range environment means these breeds will forage for much of their feed needs, be better at predator evasion, and have superior jumping/flight ability.
 These breeds are also usually more “flighty” and shy than others.
 We have our top free-range breeds listed below!

 Consider adding some of these top foraging breeds to your backyard flock for some interesting color patterns and for their self-sufficient capabilities.
 Let us know in the comments below what your best foraging breed is in your flock.